ganglia/gmond_python_modules/dns_latency/Readme.md

     #   value = "google-public-dns-a.google.com google.com A"
 }
 </pre>
 Each param needs a unique name and the value should contain the name of the DNS server to query, a domain name and the type of record to check.
+Ganglia will then query the server and graph the time it took to resolve the name.